 Love your task

 The aim here is to enjoy your work, so you are better off if you have selected a career that you have an interest in.
 It’s okay even if you have a remote interest in what you want to do.
-Because, passion growth with work.
+Because, passion grows with work.

 Santiago Gonzalez says: Beautiful code is short and concise so if you were to give that codeto another programmer, they would say, oh, that’s well written code.
 It’s much like if you’re writing a poem.